dragonflyoss/d7y.io/versioned_docs/version-v2.2.0/operations/best-practices/security/threat-model.md

 Recommendations

-- The origin needs to pervent the attacker from uploading the malicious files.
+- The origin needs to prevent the attacker from uploading the malicious files.
 - Use the TLS to protect the communication between the origin and the peer.

 ### Attack surface of internal malicious attackers